 The Division of Experience Programs provides oversight and support for the Introductory and Advanced Pharmacy Practices Experience Programs.
 Together, these programs make up at least 30% of the Doctor of Pharmacy degree program.

-The Introductory Pharmacy Practice Experiences (IPPE) program spans the first through third years of the Doctor of Pharmacy curriculum and is composed of a variety of exposures including community practice, health system practice, ambulatory care, immunization delivery, indigent care, disaster preparedness, and advocacy.
-Although the majority of IPPEs incorporate direct patient care with opportunities for interprofessional interaction, some simulated practice (e.g. standardized patient program) is included to ensure development and mastery of patient care skills and knowledge.
+The IPPE program spans the first through third years of the Doctor of Pharmacy curriculum and is composed of a variety of experiences and exposures including community practice, health system practice, ambulatory care, immunization delivery, postgraduate residency training, and public health.
+Although the majority of IPPEs incorporate direct patient care with opportunities for interprofessional interaction, some simulated practice (e.g. standardized patient program) is included to ensure the development and mastery of patient care skills and knowledge.

 Experiential Curriculum